AltiMario/Temperature-dashboard/README.md

 # Temperature-dashboard ver 0.1

 A simple dashboard to display the current and forecasted temperature of some European capital.

-Developed with WebSocket and multithreading design.
+* Developed with WebSocket and Multithreading architecture.

 ## Technical Requirements